RockAndStones/AMT-Gamification-Engine/README.md

 You will then be able to access the API at the url http://localhost:8080 when docker-compose is up and running.

 ## Cucumber Tests
+With this tests we can check that the all the endpoints are working as wanted by checking the http codes returned and the different payloads returned in some cases.
+All the different actions available on the endpoints (GET, POST, PUT, DELETE) were tested.
 ### Prerequisites
 To run the tests you need to have installed :
 - `git`